kagisearch/kagi-docs/kagi/src/ai/ask-questions.md

 # Ask Questions about Document

-Kagi offers the unique ability to Ask Questions about Document for pages that are returned in your search reuslts.
+Kagi offers the unique ability to Ask Questions about Document for pages that are returned in your search results.
 This options brings up an interactive chat window where you can ask further questions and Kagi AI will use the document to produce quick and meaningful answers.
 This option is easily accessible by expanding the options next to a specific web page in the result set.

 ![Discuss Document](media/discuss_document.PNG)